 Increases in cash value, if left untouched, also boost the size of the policy death benefit over time.

 Getting older can present challenges for some people as health issues that come with time and age may set in.
 That can affect the availability and pricing of life insurance, especially at a time when protection for a family, or other loved ones, may be more of a concern.

 Already having a life insurance policy in place can help alleviate some of that concern.
 Better yet, if the policy is equipped with a rider allowing the purchase of additional life insurance at a later age or life event without a medical exam, there can be even more reassurance.

 Such riders can add to the premium.
-In the case of our 21-year-old female, it would add a little over $100 a year, bringing the overall premium to just under $1,800 a year.
+In the case of our 21-year-old female, it would add roughly $150 a year, bringing the overall premium to just under $2,700 a year.

 Other riders can be available as well.
 Some waive the need for a premium payment if the insured becomes disabled.
 Others allow a policyowner to tap the death benefit in the case of a terminal illness or for the transfer of the policy to another.
 Some riders will add to the premium cost, while others are sometimes included free of charge.
 (Related: Understanding riders)

 A financial professional can help lay out what type of riders may or may not be appropriate for a child, teen, or young adult.
 And financial professionals working with MassMutual can usually provide an illustration of how a whole life policy might apply to your child in a matter of minutes.
 (Need a financial professional?
 Find one near you here, or ask for one to contact you here.)

 Yes, a whole life insurance policy may not have the pizazz of a new bike, car, or trip to Europe.
 But it does have staying power and may offer a way to help a child in the future, even when you’re not there to help anymore.

 1 Based on MassMutual Whole Life 12 Pay.